-CBD has been shown to be a very effective treatment for the symptoms of IBS and helps to provide relief for those who incorporate CBD into their health regimen.
+CBD tinctures have been shown to be a very effective treatment for the symptoms of IBS and helps to provide relief for those who incorporate CBD into their health regimen.
 While it cannot cure IBS, it can work in the body to reduce the symptoms and unpleasant issues arising from it.
 It is estimated that between 5-20% of the worldwide population suffers from IBS and there is no known cure.
 Doctors usually recommend a change in diet and lifestyle and incorporating more exercise into the daily routine.
 While CBD is not a cure for IBS it has most definitely helped many people to live a normal life.

 IBS is a syndrome that affects many people with a range of symptoms including: